||Robotic Abdominoperineal Resection (APR):

 ||Access to Clinical Trials:

-As an NCI-designated cancer center, UMGCC offers patients access to innovative GI cancer clinical trials, providing promising new therapies often years before they are available commercially.
+As an NCI-designated comprehensive cancer center, UMGCCC offers patients access to innovative GI cancer clinical trials, providing promising new therapies often years before they are available commercially.
 Visit our website for a complete listing of current research trials for GI cancer.

 ||Multidisciplinary Cancer Care: